hanichris/boolean_logic-interpreter/README.md

 <p> The lower the number in the precedence column the higher the value is implied.
 </p>
 Supported syntax: **T** to represent true and **F** to represent false.
+To create a variable, the recognized keywords are uppercase letters in the english alphabet, i.e, A to Z excluding T and F as these are reserved keywords.

 ## Environment
 <!-- macOS -->